TBM: To disrupt, or be disrupted?

 In today’s times of unparalleled innovation and disruption, companies scale up on their capabilities at software timescale.
 Usually, the disruptors, or challengers, focus on:

-Fintech startups search for customers who are served with financial products from traditional firms but are dissatisfied at some point in their journey.
-The challengers focus on such inflection points in customer journeys where the level of dissatisfaction is so high that the customer is finally willing to switch.
-The challengers use technology to make the switching costs and experience so seamlessly frictionless that the customers move over.
+- Capture the distribution via Blitzscaling in software time-scale Fintech startups search for customers, who are served with financial products from traditional firms but are dissatisfied at some point in their journey.
+The challengers focus on such inflection points in customer’s journeys, where the level of dissatisfaction is so high that the customer is finally willing to switch.
+The challengers focus on using technology to make the switching costs and experience so seamlessly frictionless that the customers move over.
 For instance, the Fintech company SoFi uses such inflection points to gain momentum in capturing the distribution of underserved HENRYs (High Earning Not Rich Yet segment).
 SoFi blitzscaled its distribution through digital means.

 An incumbent company’s CEO may take one of the two paths: